digicatapult/shared-workflows/README.md

 4. **Install Packages**: Installs the necessary dependencies.
 5. **Run Static Checks**: Executes each specified command in the matrix (`lint`, `depcheck`, `check` or others as configured) as defined in the NPM scripts.
 6. **Secrets Scanning**: Run TruffleHog against the calling branch for both verified and unverified secrets.
+7. **Vulnerability Scanning**: Run Semgrep CE to identify security vulnerabilities and upload the results in SARIF format to GitHub.

 This flexible workflow enables dynamic static analysis checks to maintain code quality, making it adaptable to different project requirements.